wrightmat/dnd-eberron/locations/Strixhaven.md

 > ###### Comments
 > `=this.comments`

-Strixhaven University is located on the continent of Argonnessen,
+Strixhaven University is located on north end of the continent of Argonnessen, on the east end of the Great Barrier, south of the Wyrmsfang Jungle.
+The school was started by five dragons many centuries ago, and has since strived to attract only the most spectacular students from across Eberron, recruiting entirely in secret.

+The Wyrmsfang Jungle is the ancestral home of the Owlin people, who have become a common sight at the University over the centuries.

 ### Characters